aMa2210/LLM_MCQ_LogProbs/README.md

-This repo provides the data and scripts for the paper: Multiple Choice Questions: Thinking Makes Large Language Models (LLMs) More Self-Confident Even When They are Wrong
+This repo provides the data and scripts for the paper:
+**Multiple Choice Questions: Thinking Makes Large Language Models (LLMs) More Self-Confident Even When They are Wrong**, *IEEE Intelligent Systems* (in press).

 Repository Contents
 - MMLU: Contains the MMLU datasets from https://huggingface.co/datasets/cais/mmlu